-Whinging – Pet hate and can’t stand it.
+Whinging – Pet hates and can’t stand it.
 It’s my rules is this one is a no go.

 Bedroom tidying – So far I have not found a way to claim the danger money needed to go in there.

-Organisation skills – If they are more organised, they and I spend less time getting the simplest things done.
+Organisation skills – If they are more organized, they and I spend less time getting the simplest things done.

 Dawdling – I don’t have time to wait for someone who takes their time.